Key Takeaway

 Lipid Profile Improvements

-The typical South Asian dyslipidemia pattern includes high triglycerides, low HDL cholesterol, and elevated small dense LDL particles.
+The typical South Asian dyslipidemia pattern includes high triglycerides, low HDL cholesterol, and improved small dense LDL particles.
 Semaglutide has been shown to improve triglyceride levels and modestly improve HDL, addressing part of this lipid pattern.

 Dietary Considerations for South Asian Patients